 An armoured car company is the target of repeated heists.
-Company leadership is enforcing new measures in order to tighten the security.
-However, the biggest danger of a new heist lies within the company's own ranks.
+Company leadership is enforcing new measures in order to tighten security.
+The biggest danger of a new heist lies from within the company's own ranks.

 5 of 5 people found this review helpful.

 Was this review helpful to you?

 | Report this